 Amos 5:21-23 I hate, I despise your feast days, and I do not savor your sacred assemblies.
 Though you offer Me burnt offerings and your grain offerings, I will not accept them, nor will I regard your fattened peace offerings.
 Take away from Me the noise of your songs, for I will not hear the melody of your stringed instruments.

 He said not to enter Gilgal.
 That was another shrine.
 He said not to pass over to Beersheba; that was another shrine.
 That is where they held their feasts.
 With that thought, go through chapter 5, and as you get toward the end of the chapter, verse 21, it has all the earmarks of keeping a festival, of keeping a feast.
-He said he hates your feast days.
+He says, "I hate, I despise your feast days."
 He talks about sacrifice, and the giving of offerings in verse 22, and He talks about singing songs in verse 23.
 He said He does not want to hear any of it.

 But rather, turn unto Me and live!